kaltura/playkit-js/docs/configuration.md

 };
 ```

-First, the player looks on the `streamPriority` array and see that *dash* stream is top priority.
-Second, he will check if he got any *dash* sources within the `sources` config object.
-Because no *dash* sources found there, the player will move to the next priority from the `streamPriority` array - *hls*.
-After checking again the sources config object, the player will choose to play *hls*.
-But is he play native *hls* or not? this depends on the `preferNative` value for *hls*.
-Because it sets to `true`, the player knows that if the browser supports native *hls* playback, it will be played natively.
+First, the player looks at the `streamPriority` array and see that the *dash* stream is top priority.
+Next, the player will will check whether it received any *dash* sources within the `sources` config object.
+Because there are no *dash* sources available, the player will move to the next priority from the `streamPriority` array, i.e., *hls*.
+After checking the sources config object again, the player will choose to play *hls*.
+However, will the player use the native *hls* or not?
+This depends on the `preferNative` value for *hls*.
+Because this value is set to `true`, the player knows that if the browser supports native *hls* playback, the source will be played natively.

-So what will be played in each browser?
+Given the configuration information above, which source will be played in each browser?

 | Chrome | Safari | Firefox | Edge|
 |----------------- | ----------------- | ------ |-----